Many times, customers will be really upset or angry with the service and it will be difficult to handle them.

 When customers are angry or upset, then never try to argue with the customer or try to talk over them.

-Let customers speak their heart out and do not interrupt them, even if you know what they would say next.
+Let customers speak their hearts out and do not interrupt them, even if you know what they would say next.

 And even if they do not have all the information or are mistaken, then also never correct them while they are speaking.